-The National Conference for Teachers of English (NCTE) is a joint initiative of the USA Embassy Cultural Affairs Office, the Ministry of Public Education and the Centro Cultural Costarricense Norteamericano (CCCN).
-For over thirty-five years, these organizations have been committed to providing English teachers with training on the latest resources and trends in ELT.
-The NCTE provides presenters with valuable opportunities to showcase the latest research and sound practices in the field.
-The NCTE also constitutes a valuable opportunity for educational publishers and suppliers to exhibit their teaching materials and promote their services among English teaching professionals.
+The National Conference for Teachers of English (NCTE) is a joint initiative of the US Embassy Cultural Affairs Office, the Ministry of Public Education and the Centro Cultural Costarricense Norteamericano (CCCN).
+For over thirty seven years, these organizations have been committed to providing English teachers with training on the latest resources and trends in ELT.
+NCTE provides presenters with valuable opportunities to showcase the latest research and sound practices in the field.
+NCTE also constitutes a valuable opportunity for educational publishers and suppliers to exhibit their teaching materials and promote their services among English teaching professionals.

-The conference attracts an average of 500 participants per year, from different locations of the country and the region.
+The face to face version of the conference attracts an average of 500 participants per year, from different locations of the country and the region.
 Instructors from both public and private institutions – teaching levels ranging from pre-school to higher education- attend hands-on workshops, lectures, talks and plenary sessions by renowned national and international experts.
 The conference works as an association, receiving funds from different organizations, sponsors, donations, and friends.

 The NCTE has evolved with the changing demands of a globalized world where English is the international language, acknowledging technical and methodological advances.
 Generations of English teachers have been positively impacted by this event, both at the national and regional levels.

 “Promote the dialogue among all TEFL stakeholders to share innovative strategies to enhance English acquisition in Costa Rica and the region to acknowledge 21st century global social trends”.

 “Provide public and private sector professionals and stakeholders with a cutting-edge forum hosting the latest trends to foster best practices in the ELT classrooms.”

 The National Conference for Teachers of English 1984 – 2022

 NCTE was first launched on February 20, 1984 and all subsequent events were have been at CCCN’s venue in San Pedro, San José.